 Data sharing in government

-This blog has been established to support civil society engagement with government departments to explore the benefits, risks, limitations and governance for sharing personal data within government.
+This blog was established to support civil society engagement with government departments to explore the benefits, risks, limitations and governance for sharing personal data within government.

-This process is being coordinated by Involve, a civil society organisation that works to open up decision making in government, and the Cabinet Office data sharing policy team.
+The process was coordinated by Involve, a civil society organisation that works to open up decision making in government, and the Cabinet Office data sharing policy team.